Fell-x27/cfd/README.md

 ### **I accidentally deleted `bin`/`config`, what should I do?**
 Nothing, these folders only contain symlinks to real files, CFD will restore them automatically at the next launch;

 ### **Are the wallet/pool keys encrypted?**
-Currently, like most console solutions, they are not.
-You must guard them carefully.
+Yes.
+All private keys are encrypted with the password you set up during the initial setup.
+So, you can even safely store your cold keys on the server as long as your password is strong enough.

 ### **What is the `cfd/software` folder for?**
 This folder contains the software and current configuration files for different networks, please do not touch this folder without an extreme need, it is 100% service;

 ### What to do if the software configuration structure has changed and I already had custom parameters written?
-You don't need to do anything, CFD will compare the configs itself, describe the changes noticed to you, transfer your changes to the new version, merge the files, provide a report of the work done, and then offer to familiarize yourself with the final version of the file in interactive mode.
+You don't need to do anything, CFD will compare the configs itself, describe the changes noticed to you, transfer your changes to the new version, merge the files, provide a report of the work done.

 https://github.com/Fell-x27/cfd/assets/18358207/809d20a3-9351-4dc1-8b55-d0e533b83e39